-Our Board believes that our independent directors, with the leadership of our Chair of the Board, provide effective oversight of management.
-Moreover, in addition to director feedback provided during the course of meetings of our full Board, the non-management directors are given the opportunity to meet in executive session at each regular meeting of our Board or more frequently, as needed.
-During 2023, Mr. Chiles chaired all executive sessions of the independent directors and acted as the liaison between the independent directors and the management team.
-Our three standing committees are composed entirely of independent directors and have the power and authority to engage legal, financial and other advisors as they may deem necessary, without consulting or obtaining the approval of the full Board or management.
+Our Board believes that our independent directors, with the leadership of our Lead Independent Director, provide effective oversight of management.
+Currently, five of our six directors are (and following the 2025 annual meeting, expect four of our five directors to be) independent, and our three standing committees are composed entirely of independent directors with the power and authority to engage legal, financial and other advisors as they may deem necessary, without consulting or obtaining the approval of the full Board or management.
+Moreover, in addition to director feedback provided during the course of meetings of our full Board, the independent directors are given the opportunity to meet in executive session at each regular meeting of our Board or more frequently, as needed.
+During 2024, Mr. Chiles, our former independent Board Chair, chaired all executive sessions of the independent directors and acted as the liaison between the independent directors and the management team, and in 2025, Mr. Averick, as Lead Independent Director, will serve such role.